 11th and Bay

-11th and Bay has an incredible laid back environment, where even the waiters are wearing Chuck Taylors.
+11th and Bay has an incredible, laid back environment, where even the waiters are wearing Chuck Taylors.
 There is a fresh, new buzz but it feels as though we may be high on it for a while.
-Stay tuned; Josh Becker will be writing a full review for us soon.
+(Josh Becker wrote a full review, here

 Conveniently located across from the Doubletree hotel, it’s the perfect place to slip in while here on business.
 One business man from South Carolina states on Yelp, “I have been to a lot of hibachi